inivekin/abosa/abosa.typ

 The cables jumbled humanly,
-like veins turned metal an unskinned, wi tendrils o a networked tree which rustle in an unfelt wind.
+like veins turned metal an unskinned, wi tendrils o a networked tree which rustle in an unfelt wind,
-It resembles one deserted,
+Resembles someone deserted,
 wi lantern held in hauns that seem catatonically converted as conduit fae lantern streams.